Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Step-level outcomes

 Record per-step process rewards for dense RL signal within a run.
-Use after each agentic step, then reflect with include_step_outcomes=True.
+Use after each agentic step, then reflect with the step outcomes folded in.

 client.record_step_outcome(